salvatorecorvaglia/raven/CONTRIBUTING.md

 # Contributing to Raven 🐦‍⬛

-First off, thank you for taking the time to contribute to **Raven**!
-Contributions from the community help make this project better for everyone.

-Below is a set of guidelines and instructions to help you get started with contributing.
+Thank you for your interest in contributing to **Raven**!
+We welcome contributions, bug reports, feature requests, and security improvements from the community.

 ---